ewardsoberg/melonStrike/README.md

 (https://pngio.com/images/png-a245751.html) under the license: Personal use With permission on the website say "You're welcome to embed this image in your website/blog!"

-All borrowed images may or may not have been manipulated ord edited to fit this game.
+All borrowed images may or may not have been manipulated or edited to fit this game.